LIT-Protocol/pkp-walletconnect/GUIDE.md

 });
 ```

+Upon approval of the session request, the connection between the PKP and the dApp is established.
+You can confirm the connection by checking the `connected` property on the connector.

 </br>

-## Handling call requests
+### Handling call requests

-Once the session is approved, the dApp can send requests to your PKP to sign messages, send transactions, and more, triggering the `call_request` event.
+Once the connection is established, the dApp can now send call requests to your PKP to sign messages, send transactions, and more, triggering `call_request` events.

 Example `call_request` payload from the dApp: